Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 For those who are not fluent in the language of the jurisdiction which is the subject of their study, one of the challenges in doing a comparative study of laws from foreign jurisdictions is finding the relevant codes and cases in translation.
-This guide includes links to finding aids for foreign domestic law, as well links to relevant comparative law treatises in the Pace Law Library collection.
+This guide includes guidance on locating primary law and secondary sources on the topic.